 Developmental community mobility skills training and pre-driver competency for students ages 14–21 Y.A.L.E.
 School has always known that our students need independent community mobility training in order to participate in higher education, and to access employment and community resources—either by car or public transit.
 So we’ve always offered community-based instruction experiences with integrated mobility education.
 Now we’re blazing new trails […]

 “Project SEARCH is honored to partner with YALE School to bring the Project SEARCH transition program to Cherry Hill.
 YALE represents exactly the kind of best practice organization that is able to take our model and make it shine in their community.”
 Erin Riehle, RN, MSN, NEA-BC Senior Director, Disability Services and Project SEARCH Y.A.L.E.
-School has embraced Project […]
+School has embraced Project SEARCH, […]

 Standard 9: 21st Century Life and Career Skills (S9) is a tiered high school transition program for students 18 to 21 years of age whose IEPs require additional support and training to prepare for adult roles.
 The program builds employment skills, adult living skills, and college readiness when higher education is anticipated.
 Y.A.L.E.
 School recognizes that all of our students need […]